Heedou/criminal_ner_model/README.md

 https://github.com/Heedou/nlp_tagging_tool

 First, the rule-base approach was used initially.

 Second, it was corrected by criminal analysts

+A total of 6000 training data sets were created.

 The tagging result is as follows.

   [result]